juicebucket/roadmap_classic/README.md

 > Initially, this project was created as a course work for the first academic year at the University.
 However, I continue to develop this project.

 ### Overview
-RoadMap is an application designed to help users create and manage personalized learning paths for various topics.
+**RoadMap** is an application designed to help users create and manage personalized learning paths for various topics.
 The tool allows users to define sections, set checkpoints, and track their progress towards specific goals.

 ---

 ### Key Features
-- **Create New Roadmaps**: Users can create a new roadmap by specifying the name, author, sections, and checkpoints.
+- Create New Roadmaps: **Users can create a new roadmap by specifying the name, author, sections, and checkpoints.**
-- **Upload Existing Roadmaps**: Users can upload pre-existing roadmaps and start tracking their progress immediately.
+- Upload Existing Roadmaps: **Users can upload pre-existing roadmaps and start tracking their progress immediately.**
-- **Progress Tracking**: Track your progress through various sections and checkpoints.
+- Progress Tracking: **Track your progress through various sections and checkpoints.**
-- **Customizable Sections**: Add or remove sections and checkpoints as needed to tailor the roadmap to your needs.
+- Customizable Sections: **Add or remove sections and checkpoints as needed to tailor the roadmap to your needs.**
-- **Deadline Setting**: Set deadlines for your roadmaps to stay on track and achieve your goals within a specified timeframe.
+- Deadline Setting: **Set deadlines for your roadmaps to stay on track and achieve your goals within a specified timeframe.**

 ---